iamthiru/Node-js-JWT/README.md

 #### Software Dependencies to Run Code:
-1. Python v3 or higher (PyCharm or Jupiter)
+1. Python v3 or higher (PyCharm or Jupyter)
 2. OpenCV 4.2.0 or higher (Computer Vision Package)
 3. Pandas 1.0.5 or higher (CSV DataFrame Package)
 4. imutils 0.5.3 or higher (Image Utility Package)